Riau Islands: Contemporary era

-The end of the Indonesia-Singapore trade during the confrontation had made the disnurmud the economic conditions of the Riau Islands and Singapore.
+The end of the Indonesia-Singapore trade during the confrontation had disrupted the economic conditions of the Riau Islands and Singapore.
 The inhabitants of Riau Islands could no longer barter or sell their produce to Singapore so they couldn't get basic necessities such as rice.
 Usually the basic needs of the Riau Islands population were brought in more from Singapore instead of the rest of Indonesia.
 Even some of the some needs of Singapore residents were usually imported from the Riau Islands has been disrupted.
 Hostilities ceased in 1966 after the 30 September Movement attempted a coup d'état, resulting in the overthrow of the Sukarno regime which leads to a peace agreement between Indonesia and Malaysia that was signed on 28 May 1966 at Bangkok, Thailand.

 With the initial aim of making Batam an Indonesian version of Singapore, according to Presidential Decree number 41 of 1973, Batam Island was designated as an industrial working area.
 This was supported by the Batam Island Industrial Area Development Authority, better known as the Batam Authority Agency (BOB) which is now the Batam Development Board (Indonesian: Badan Pengusahan Batam or BP Batam).
 In the 1980s, based on Government Regulation No. 34 of 1983, the Batam District was upgraded to the Batam Municipality.
 This body runs the government and community administration and supports the development carried out by the Batam Authority (BP Batam).

 Some level of unity returned in the Riau region for the first time after 150 years, with the creation of the Sijori Growth Triangle in 1989.
 But while bringing back some wealth to Riau, the Sijori Growth Triangle somewhat further broke the cultural unity within the islands.
 With Batam island receiving most of the industrial investments and dramatically developing into a regional industrial centre, it attracted hundreds of thousands of non-Malay Indonesian migrants, changing the demographic balance in the archipelago.
 As the Malay, who were once the dominant ethnic group in the islands, have been reduced to about a third of the population, primarily as a result of immigration from elsewhere in Indonesia, they feel that their traditional rights are threatened.
 Similarly, the immigrants have felt politically and financially suppressed.
 Both of these causes have led to increased violence.
 Piracy in the archipelago is also an issue.

-Dissatisfied with the provincial government's policy in Pekanbaru and to avoid the Riau mainland mainland's domination, the Riau islanders demanded to secede.
+Dissatisfied with the provincial government's policy in Pekanbaru and to avoid Riau mainland Minangkabau domination, the Riau islanders demanded to secede.
 In 2002, after a short effort by the peoples of the archipelago, Riau Islands Province was created by an act of the People's Consultative Assembly with the capital of the former sultanate, Tanjung Pinang, as provincial capital.